Hacker0x01/pingpong/README.md

 - Players without any lives left lost the round.
 - Quitting the round voluntarily will automatically destroy all accumulated lives – it's either win or lose.

+### Direct Response
+- Direct Response is a move where you would directly hit the opponent's ball back without the ball having touched your side of the table.
+- It's illegal to do a Direct Response when the opponent just served.
+- Players can do a Direct Response as you as you don't cross the net/["just"](#vocabulary)

+### Tinus (half) time

+### Obstacles

 ## Introducing new laws
 Please make a pull request and the elderly of the table will decide if it's merge-worthy.